dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

     return [get_issues, get_comments]
 ```

-`github_source()` groups resources into a source that can be run as a single pipeline.
-Here's our new script:
+`github_source()` groups resources into a [source](../general-usage/source).
+A dlt source is a logical gropping of resources.
+You use it to group resources that belong together, for example, to load data from the same API.
+Loading data from a source can be run in a single pipeline.
+Here's how our updated script looks like:

 ```py
 import dlt